Welding Technology Coordinator/Instructor

-In accordance with the overall mission and the strategic plan of Hill College, the Department of Welding seeks to provide a learning-centered environment of quality educational courses that ensures students complete their degrees, gain entry into the field of welding, and are responsive to the changing needs of business/industry.
+The Hill College Department of Welding provides a learning-centered environment of relevant quality training that ensures students complete their degree(s), gain entry into the field of welding, and are responsive to the changing needs of business/industry.

 Course OfferingsCourses offered at Hill College include but are not limited to the following:

 - Shielded Metal Arc Welding (SMAW)

 - Pipe Welding

 - Welding Codes